 As a last resort if you can't locate your spouse in their country of residence, you may be able to publish a notice of your divorce in an appropriate legal organ (such as a newspaper) for the county in which you are filing the divorce.
 Like trying to locate your spouse in the United States, if you show to a judge that you have made best efforts at locating your spouse internationally, you can receive a divorce by publication.
 This method has it's shortcomings as you may have difficulty being granted child or spousal support, and Georgia will not be able to address assets located outside of Georgia.

-Serving divorce papers international is a complex situation and the best hope is to get an uncontested divorce with no assets being split.
+Serving divorce papers internationally is a complex situation and the best hope is to get an uncontested divorce with no assets being split.
 Look for the next parts of the Blog Series where we will discuss issues such as dealing with the Hague Service Convention, being awarded child support, spousal support, or assets, and more.

+International family law can often be difficult at first glance, though we are prepared and able to help you through the process.
 Getting a great divorce attorney will make the process of serving divorce papers internationally less difficult and less stressful; call us for a consultation at one of our four locations.